-VIKING - 22: THE GODS - From Unlikely Beginnings Comes A Norse World Order
+VIKING - 22: THE GODS, Beginnings - From Otherworldly Sources Springs A Norse World Order

 "Cattle die, kinsmen die - all men are flesh and blood.
 Words of tribute will never die, nor a noble name".

 Yggdrasil, tree of knowledge, life and lore